crjoseabraham/php-mvc/README.md

 # Pure PHP Ready to use MVC structure
 This is a personal project I made to teach myself how MVC works so I can use it for future projects.
+I did it by taking portions of code from different PHP courses I took (see **Acknowledgements** below).
 Some of the topics I learnt by doing this:
 - MVC pattern and OOP
 - WTH is a Router and how does that work?
 - How to use regular expressions